Club Q survivors at U.S. House hearing denounce anti-LGBTQ rhetoric - NewsBreak

 “This misuse of terminology has become part of a political discourse around trans people, and is invoked as a reason to further restrict our rights in the name of protecting children,” Hunt said.
 “This same rhetoric has subsequently been used as justification for violent anti-LGBTQ activism.”

-The post Club Q survivors at U.S. House hearing denounce anti-LGBTQ rhetoric appeared first on Nebraska Examiner .
+The post Club Q survivors at U.S. House hearing denounce anti-LGBTQ rhetoric appeared first on Iowa Capital Dispatch .

 Comments / 0